 Mr Fogg’s Residence

-Mr Fogg’s Residence is one of many bars that tell the story of Mr Phileas Fogg and his journey around the world.
+Mr Fogg’s Residence is one of many bars that tell the story of Mr Phileas Fogg and his journey worldwide.
 The fictional bar adds a light-hearted feel to the city as it tucks itself off Berkeley.
 A doorman greets you in a long coat at the entrance to take your reservation.
 Mr Fogg’s resembles the cross between a living room and an old boy’s club with a Victorian feel.

 Le Magritte at the Beaumont

 Le Magritte specialises in bourbon and American whiskeys, crafting aromatic cocktails or simply serving them neat.
 Lounge on the terrace among greenery and rattan armchairs.
 Snack on light dishes that harmonise well with the wooden flavours of your drink.
-Indulge on a cuban cigar and have deep conversations with people who share the same interests as you.
+Indulge in a cuban cigar and have deep conversations with people who share the same interests as you.

 Dickie’s Bar

 Dickie’s Bar is one of Corrigan’s famous and elegant venues.
 It is also one of the best bars in Mayfair for its luxurious environment, impeccable service, and creative cocktails.
-The menu here is simple, seasonal, and sumptuous, as the bar describes itself.
+The menu here is simple, seasonal, and sumptuous, as the bar describes.
 Find the quietness and nature of Ireland in the bustling neighbourhood of Mayfair, and play with flavours that dance in your mouth.

 What used to be a hunting lodge is now a cosy and welcoming bar.
 With wooden interiors and leather seating, this place feels like a winter paradise for those who enjoy a whisky neat after a day of hunting.
 The extensive bartop separates customers from the vast selection of spirits and liquors from all over the world.